 You may suddenly blurt out these kinds of deep truths:

 I don’t feel appreciated at my job, and I want to quit.

-I’m terrified my partner is going to leave me.
+I’m terrified my partner is cheating on me.

 I want to start my own business, but I’m afraid of what others will think of me.

-I’m not happy, and I want to be happy.
+I’m not fulfilled, and I want to be fulfilled.